joergbuchwald/joss_ogs6py_VTUinterface/paper/paper.md

 In this contribution, we address interaction with the open-source code OpenGeoSys (OGS) [@Bilke2019] version 6, aiming to facilitate both pre-and post-processing workflows with Python.
 This aim was partly inspired by the desire to design, control and evaluate ensemble runs [@Buchwald2020;@Chaudhry2021] but has now taken on a wider perspective for general usability.
 A similar Python interface "ogs5py" exists for OGS version 5 [@muller2021ogs5py]; however, conceptual differences between the versions, for example, the use of XML input files, required an entirely new package to be built from scratch.

-The standard output format of OpenGeoSys is VTK unstructured grid files (VTU) as time slices stacked together by a PVD file.
+The standard output format of OpenGeoSys is VTK [@VTK] unstructured grid files (VTU) as time slices stacked together by a PVD file.
 These can be analyzed using Paraview [@ahrens2005paraview], a Python wrapper for VTK [@schroeder2000visualizing], or visualization tools like PyVista [@sullivan2019pyvista] or Mayavi [@ramachandran2011mayavi].
 However, a finite-element-modeller's _bread and butter_ business often include extracting single- or multiple point time-series data.
 The direct use of the VTK library is quite cumbersome for such tasks, especially when interpolation is required.
 The mentioned Python packages focus on visualization aspects, and except for Paraview, to our knowledge, do not have file support for PVD files or time-series data [@pvdissue; @timeseriesissue].

 # Features